IanFinlayson/exploring-cs/chapter09.md

           break
 ```

-There\'s something else new in this program which is the `break`
+There's something else new in this program which is the `break`
 command.
 This exits out of the loop immediately when we run it.
 By doing
 the break when we get the number right, we cause the loop to exit early,
 when it might not have gone through all of the numbers yet.
 Without